WE LOVE BUNNIES

 Just like humans, Cancer Tumours exist in Bunnies too.
 A tumour is a growth or mass that develops in or on a rabbit.
 Tumours are a collection of cells that grow abnormally and create a lump.
 Sometimes these lumps contain fluid, fat, cancer cells, blood, and other things but they are not always bad.
 Some tumours can be benign and not spread while others are malignant and do spread to other parts of the body.

 Uterine adenocarcinoma is a malignant Cancer of the uterus and is the most common type of cancer seen in rabbits.
 Uterine cancer occurs in up to 60% of females that are greater than three years old.
 Mammary cancer or mastitis is often found in rabbits with uterine cancer.
 Other types of cancers that rabbits are prone to are, Bladder and Pancreatic Cancer.

-Seeing how these Bunny Rescues all try to assist and save bunnies (whether they are ferrets in the wild or rescued by the institutions) by having them neutered, spayed and re-homed, is amazing and I know the costs of their vet bills in respect of doing this good deed, is expensive.
+Seeing how these Bunny Rescues all try to assist and save bunnies (whether they are ferrets in the wild or rescued by the institutions) by having them neutered, spayed and sometimes re-homed, is amazing and we know the costs of their vet bills in respect of doing this good deed, is expensive.

-If you are interested in having your own little bunny, or two, to love and fill your heart with nose bumps and binkies, please contact our associated Bunny Rescues below.
+If you are interested in having your own little bunny or two, to love and fill your heart with nose bumps and binkies, please contact our associated Bunny Rescues below.

 Biggest Lesson – once you love a Bunny, you can never stop!
 They hop into your life and win your heart with their binkies, nose bumps and bunny 500’s.
 You become a Bun Mom instantly and forever!

 To read my recent interview with Virtual Bunny Club, see link below:-

 Bunnies and Cancer with Evy Michalopoulos